 Everything from filing the probate petition to handling creditors.
 Furthermore, you will be itemizing the assets subject to probate and filing income taxes.
 Meanwhile, it would help if you now dealt with the heirs.
 In addition, the selling of all personal and real property becomes your responsibility as well.

 Do I need to Hire a Probate Real Estate Expert?

 The process of selling real estate through probate is court-regulated.
 Therefore it requires careful monitoring and adherence to all rules.
 Additionally, deadlines are exacting, paperwork is specialized, and the Los Angeles Probate Court’s direction must be followed throughout the marketing, offer review, negotiation, and escrow process.
 Why should you hire a Los Angeles probate real estate expert?

 How Long is the Probate Process?
 Los Angeles Probate sales involve handling an estate when someone, such as a family member or other loved one, passes.
-Probate ensures that outstanding creditors are paid and assets adequately distributed to heirs and descendants.
+So Probate ensures that outstanding creditors receive payment.
+In addition, assets will be adequately distributed to heirs and descendants.
 The probate process typically takes three to six months and sometimes longer.

 What’s the Difference Between Full and Limited Authority?

 Full Authority (Independent Administration of Estates Act or IAEA).
 A Full Authority Sale is more streamlined than Limited Authority.
-The Full Authority Sale of real property is allowed without direct court oversight.
+The Full Authority Sale of real property allows transactions without direct court oversight.
 The Los Angeles Probate Court’s minimal requirements differentiate it from a Limited Authority Sale.

 Probate Case Study: Overwhelmed by Bills

 Often bills are piling up, and Harb and Co. can undoubtedly help with that too.